eturco/Robot-Programming-with-ROS/README.md

 - Lastly, add your library path to the GAZEBO_PLUGIN_PATH:
 ```
-$ export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:~/cob_gazebo_plugins/cob_gazebo_plugins/build
 $ export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:~/cob_gazebo_plugins/cob_gazebo_ros_control/build/devel/lib/

 ```
 Note: This changes the path only for the current shell.
-If you want to use your plugin for every new temrinal you open, append the line above to the ~/.bashrc file.
+If you want to use your plugin for every new temrinal you open, append the line above to the `~/.bashrc` file.

   ### Install Point Cloud Libraries